Riding this Perm is currently NOT PERMITTED as it crosses into Wales'.

 The Poynton ride starts with an easy crossing of Cheshire, slightly undulating where it crosses the mid-cheshire ridge at Delamere Forest, but from there it's all down hill to Mickle Trafford.
 The Cheshire Greenway takes you through the centre of Chester on a traffic-free but well engineered cycle path.

 After a first cafe stop in Shotton, you encounter the main climb of the day, out from Flint up to Halkyn Mountain.
 Despite the name, this 'mountain' is only 263m high from where there are great views of Liverpool and the Wirral.

-Descend to St Asaph, then join the coast beyond Abergele for a traffic-free ride to Colwyn Bay.
+Descend to St Asaph and ride past the spectacular 'Marble Church' then join the coastal path beyond Abergele for a traffic-free ride to Colwyn Bay.

 The next part of the ride is perhaps the most scenic, with a ride past the castle in Conwy, then a short climb over Sychnant Pass to Penmaenmawr, and onto Sustrans path 5, which avoids the busy A55 Expressway using old packhorse roads and modern cyclists' bridges.